artsy/bearden/README.md

 ## Starting Server

-Foreman is used to manage the server configuration, so starting a server is as easy as:
+Foreman is used to manage the server configuration, so starting a server is as easy as `foreman start`, but you might want to use the development version
+instead:

 ```
-$ foreman start
+$ foreman start -f Procfile.dev
 ```

-See the Procfile for more.
+See the Procfiles for more.

 ## Deploying